Electric Showers Buying Guide

 Q: My Electric shower is out of guarantee and has a fault, what can be done?

-A: If in the unlikely event of a faulty unit that is out of manufactures warranty then please contact the manufacture to discuss further
+A: If in the unlikely event of a faulty unit that is out of the manufactures warranty then please contact the manufacturer to discuss further

 Q: Water is leaking from the bottom of my unit, what could be the problem?

 A: If water is leaking from the base of the unit it could be due to the shower being over-pressurized (a buildup of lime scale or a bent/restricted shower hose) “water will be coming from a small black pipe behind the shower hose”